How to Find YouTube Content Gaps with AI in 2026 (Free & Paid Tools)

 "You're not struggling as a YouTuber because you're in a 'saturated niche'.
 It's only saturated with low-effort content.
 If anything, small YouTubers struggle because of CONSOLIDATION, not saturation." — Roberto Blake on X, August 2023

 The reframe matters.
 You're not competing with millions of channels for everything.
 You're competing with the top 3-5 channels in your niche for their specific angle.
 The space between what those top channels make and what their audiences actually ask for in the comments — that's where content gaps live.
-This article is about finding them at scale.

 Key TakeawaysYouTube uploads grew 38% YoY in 2025 to ~20M videos/day (Teleprompter, April 2025) — supply rises faster than most creators' content-idea pipeline.91% of creators now use AI in their workflow; 48% specifically for ideation/brainstorming (Epidemic Sound Future of the Creator Economy Report, June 2025).YouTube Studio's Research Tab has a native "Content Gaps only" filter that most creators never enable.
 It's a strong baseline but only sees your own channel.The gap nobody else mines: competitor audience comments.
 Their viewers' unanswered questions are the cleanest signal of demand that supply hasn't caught up to.